kleene-project/docs/operation/index.md

 ## Containers are independent from Kleene

-It is worth mentioning the decoupling of Kleene and the containers that it starts.
-Since a container is essentially a FreeBSD jail, the underlying mechanism essentially is starting a FreeBSD jail, that jail is independently managed by FreeBSD and will continue running if Kleened is shutdown.
+It is worth mentioning the decoupling of Kleene and its containers.
+When Kleene starts a container it is done by starting a FreeBSD jail under the hood, and that jail is independently managed by FreeBSD and will continue to run if Kleened is shutdown.
+For instance:

 ```console
 $ klee run FreeBSD